 9. The scientific evidence and the scientific community's consensus regarding climate change are irrefutable.
-In large part, this change is due to the burning of fossil fuels.
+In large part, this change is due to the use of fossil fuels.
 Based on observed increases in average global air and ocean temperatures, and the widespread melting of snow and ice and rising global average sea level, the Intergovernmental Panel on Climate Change (IPCC) concluded in 2007 that the warming of the climate-which includes an increase in climatic variability-is unequivocal.
 Evidence from around the world demonstrates that rising temperatures are changing and disrupting the balance of natural systems that supply the basic needs of life (6, 9).
 The World Meteorological Organization (WMO) informed that 2010 was ranked the warmest year on record, together with 2005 and 1998 (10).
-According to the IPCC (6), global average sea level has risen since 1961 at an average rate of 1.8 mm/year since 1961, and at 3.1 mm/year, since 1993.
+According to the IPCC (6), global average sea level has risen since 1961 at an average rate of 1.8 mm/year, and at 3.1 mm/year, since 1993.

 10. In the Region of the Americas, the number of reported hydro-meteorological events (droughts, extreme temperature, floods and storms) is a matter for grave concern.
-These increased from 100 reported events in the decade 1960-1969, to 533 in the decade 2000-2009.
-As worrisome are the expected changes in food supply and nutritional security, in water supply, in the range and distribution of vector-borne diseases, and in rising sea levels.
-The effects of climate change on cities, such as heat-waves, will become increasingly significant.
+As worrisome are the expected changes in food supply and nutritional security, water supply, the range and distribution of vector-borne diseases, rising sea levels, and the concentration of atmospheric pollutants.
+The effects of climate change on cities, such as heat waves, will become increasingly significant.
 In countries where there has been rapid and poorly planned urbanization, the harmful consequences could be even greater.